IDENTIFYING PATIENTS

 Warnings and Precautions

-Liver Test Abnormalities: Patients enrolled in clinical trials had abnormal liver tests at baseline.
-In the main clinical trial, treatment-emergent elevations or worsening of liver tests (ALT, AST or T/DB) relative to baseline were observed.
 Obtain baseline liver tests and monitor during treatment.
+Liver-related adverse reactions and physical signs of hepatic decompensation should also be monitored.
 Dose reduction or treatment interruption may be considered if abnormalities occur in the absence of other causes.
 For persistent or recurrent liver test abnormalities, consider treatment discontinuation.
-Discontinue permanently if a patient progresses to portal hypertension or experiences a hepatic decompensation event.
+Permanently discontinue LIVMARLI if a patient experiences the following: persistent or recurrent liver test abnormalities, clinical hepatitis upon rechallenge, or a hepatic decompensation event.

-GI Adverse Reactions: Diarrhea, abdominal pain and vomiting were reported as the most common adverse reactions.
-If diarrhea, abdominal pain and/or vomiting occur and no other etiologies are found, consider reducing the dose or interrupting LIVMARLI.
-For diarrhea or vomiting, monitor for dehydration and treat promptly.
-Consider interrupting LIVMARLI dosing if a patient experiences persistent diarrhea or has diarrhea with accompanying signs and symptoms such as bloody stool, vomiting, dehydration requiring treatment, or fever.
-Restart LIVMARLI at 190 mcg/kg/day when diarrhea, abdominal pain or vomiting resolve, and increase the dose as tolerated.
-If they recur upon re-challenge, consider stopping LIVMARLI treatment.
+GI Adverse Reactions: Diarrhea and abdominal pain were reported as the most common adverse reactions.
+Monitor for dehydration and treat promptly.
+Consider reducing the dosage or interrupting dosing if a patient experiences persistent diarrhea or has diarrhea with bloody stool, vomiting, dehydration requiring treatment, or fever.

 Adverse Reactions

-The most common adverse reactions (≥5%) are diarrhea, abdominal pain, vomiting, fat-soluble vitamin deficiency, liver test abnormalities, gastrointestinal bleeding and bone fractures.
+The most common adverse reactions are diarrhea, abdominal pain, vomiting, FSV deficiency, liver test abnormalities, and bone fractures.

 Drug Interactions